nov-solutions/sol-web/README.md

 Data is interacted with through Django's ORM in the application layer.

 ### Application Layer
-**Python**, a general-purpose, object-oriented programming language, handles the backend logic of the web app./ **Django**, a Python web framework, expresses this logic and serves as the interface between the presentation and data layers via the Model-View-Template design pattern.
+**Python**, a general-purpose, object-oriented programming language, handles the backend logic of the web app.\
+**Django**, a Python web framework, expresses this logic and serves as the interface between the presentation and data layers via the Model-View-Template design pattern.

 ### Presentation Layer
-**Typescript**, a superset of Javascript, the core programming language of the Internet, handles the frontend logic of the web app./
+**Typescript**, a superset of Javascript, the core programming language of the Internet, handles the frontend logic of the web app.\
-**React**, a Javascript and Typescript library, bundles this logic and provides a component-based framework for expressing it./
+**React**, a Javascript and Typescript library, bundles this logic and provides a component-based framework for expressing it.\
 **Next.js**, a React web framework, enables server-side rendering of React components and serves as the interface between the presentation and application layers via file system-based routing.
-**Tailwind CSS**, a utility-first, class-based CSS framework, simplifies the process of styling markup in the presentation layer./
+**Tailwind CSS**, a utility-first, class-based CSS framework, simplifies the process of styling markup in the presentation layer.\
 **daisyUI**, a component library for Tailwind CSS, provides several pre-built, customizable components for typical UI elements.

 ### Web Server